-Due to sanitary restrictions we cannot receive more than 12 members in JBW’s meeting-room, we appologise and hope for your understanding, members from abroad or who live outside Amman, or can’t come for any reason, can attend online.
+Due to sanitary restrictions we cannot receive more than 12 JBW members in JBW’s meeting-room, we appologize and hope for your understanding.
+JBW members from abroad or who live outside Amman, or can’t participate for any reason, can attend online.

 Solid waste is one of the main and ever-growing environmental issues in the Jordan Valley, others being depletion of water sources, overgrazing of native vegetation, invasion of alien shrub species and unregulated hunting.

 JBW is carrying out projects in one site to tackle the root causes for such local problems and present a model of best practices and for integrated management of ecosystems and natural resources in the Jordan Valley area.

 Moreover, JBW organizes birding trips to spread awareness and to monitor birds and their habitats.